citp/privacy-policy-historical/j/jo/jot/jotformpro.com.md

     * **Data controller.** JotForm Inc., whose contact information is listed above, is the data controller for registration, billing and other account information that we collect from users in the EU.
 However, the data controller for form data is the form creator.
 The form creator determines how their form questions and responses are used and disclosed.
 JotForm Inc. only processes such form data in accordance with the instructions and permissions (including those given under this privacy policy) selected by the form creator when they create and administer their form.
     * **Accessing and correcting your personal data.** You have the right to access and correct the personal information that JotForm Inc. holds about you.
 This right may be exercised by visiting your account’s [My Account](https://www.jotform.com/myaccount/) page or by contacting [Customer Support](https://www.jotform.com/answers/).
     * **Your responsibilities.** By using JotForm Inc. services, you agree to comply with adequate data protection requirements when collecting and using your form data, such as requirements to inform respondents about the specific uses and disclosures of their data.
-    * JotForm is in compliance with what was known as the U.S.-EU Safe Harbor Framework and the U.S.-Swiss Safe Harbor Framework, which was set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries and Switzerland.
-Here's our [official certification notice](https://safeharbor.export.gov/companyinfo.aspx?id=27141).
-    * However, in early Oct 2015, the Safe Harbor framework was nullified by the highest court in Europe, which meant EU users no longer had a legal safeguard guiding how their data was handled by US companies.
-In response to this, JotForm offers its EU users the opportunity to store their data exclusively in Europe.
-This ensures EU users can retain their data in their own jurisdiction, which follows their specific data privacy requirements.
-More information can be found here. <https://www.jotform.com/eu-safe-forms/>

 **Consents.
 By clicking “I Agree” or any other button indicating your acceptance of this privacy policy, you expressly consent to the following:**

     * You consent to the collection, use, disclosure and processing of your personal data in the manner described in this privacy policy, including our procedures relating to cookies, IP addresses and log files.
-    * JotForm Inc. servers are based in the United States and Germany, so your personal data will be primarily processed by JotForm Inc. in the United States.
+    * JotForm Inc. servers are based in the United States, so your personal data will be primarily processed by JotForm Inc. in the United States.
 You consent to the transfer and processing of your personal data in the United States by JotForm Inc. and in the data locations identified in Section 5 by our various affiliates and service providers.
     * You consent and agree that JotForm Inc. may transfer your data to data processors located in countries, including the United States, which do not have data protection laws that provide the same level of protection that exists in countries in the European Economic Area.
 Your consent is voluntary, and you may revoke your consent by opting out at any time.
 Please note that if you opt-out, we may no longer be able to provide you our services.
     * You consent to JotForm Inc. sharing your personal data with relevant persons working for service providers who assist us to provide our services.
     * If you have enabled cookies on your web browser, you consent to our use of cookies as described in this privacy policy.